mariahnorell/website/content/courses/intro_pa/python/python.md

 # Introduction to Python

-## Programming
+## What is Python?

+Python is a programming language that was written by Guido van Rossum in the 1990s.
 Programming is the process of designing and building a computer program to accomplish many tasks.
 Some examples include analyzing data, generating algorithms, implementing rules and validations, and much more!

-## Python

-Python is a programming language that was written by Guido van Rossum in the 1990s.
 This language initially became so popular because it was free and open-sourced, meaning anyone can use it.
 Python is now one of the most on-demand languages to learn as it is very readable to the user.
 By 2018, over 8 million people started programming in Python and there's been a steady 8-10% increase in usership year-over-year.
 This language is great for beginners and is widely used by many professionals in both research and industry, so it will be powerful to have in your analytics tool belt.

-The best way to learn this language is to dive right into a project.
-The following sections in this book contain HR-related examples and walkthroughs on how to use this powerful programming language to your advantage.
+Learning Python will give you superpowers in the workplace, especially in the People Analytics field, and the best way to learn this language is to dive right into a project.
+The following sections contain People Analytics and Human Resources related examples and walkthroughs on how to use this powerful programming language to your advantage.

-## Libraries

-Programming languages have libraries that act as a collection of code that has been stored together in one single file.
-Using the designated code 'unlocks' your access to that library, which in turn allows you to do some pretty powerful computing.
-To start writing Python code, you will need to do your research on which libraries you need for your analysis.
-For now, we will begin with the Pandas library.

 ## Choosing an IDE